The Best Beginner-Friendly Travel Rewards Credit Cards

 Annual fee: $95 Earning rates:

-5 points per dollar on travel booked through Chase (excluding purchases that qualify for the $50 hotel credit)
+• 5 points per dollar on travel booked through Chase Travel℠ (excluding purchases that qualify for the $50 hotel credit)

 Other benefits:

-The Chase Sapphire Preferred is one of the best travel credit cards for beginners, with outstanding travel insurance benefits and an annual credit of up to $50 for hotels booked through Chase.
+The Chase Sapphire Preferred® Card is one of the best travel credit cards for beginners, with outstanding travel insurance benefits and an annual credit of up to $50 for hotels booked through Chase.

 Cardholders can choose between redeeming rewards for travel through Chase or by transferring points to popular airlines and hotels like Southwest, United, Marriott, and Hyatt.
 Best of all, the travel insurance included with this credit card is generous and easy to use.

-Best for: Frequent travelers who want top-tier airport benefits at a comparatively low cost Welcome bonus: 75,000 Capital One miles after spending $4,000 in three months Annual fee: $395 Earning rates:
+Best for: Frequent travelers who want top-tier airport benefits at a comparatively low cost Welcome bonus: 75,000 Capital One Miles after you spend $4,000 on purchases in the first 3 months from account opening Annual fee: $395 Earning rates:

-10 points per dollar on hotels and rental cars via Capital One Travel
+• 10 miles per dollar on hotels and rental cars via Capital One Travel

-5 points per dollar on flights and vacation rentals booked through Capital One Travel
+• 5 miles per dollar on flights and vacation rentals booked through Capital One Travel

-2 points per dollar on all other purchases
+• 2 miles per dollar on all other purchases

 Other benefits: